singnet/dev-portal/docs/setup/create-a-wallet.md

 ## Step 1.
 Metamask

-[Metamask](https://metamask.io/) is a browser extension to interact with blockchain enabled websites like our marketplace.
+[Metamask](https://metamask.io/) is a browser extension to interact with Blockchain enabled websites like our marketplace.

 Install Metamask now from their website.

 ## Step 2.
 Create an Identity

-On first start up, metamask should ask you to create an identity which will be used for blockchain transactions and storing tokens.
+On first start up, metamask should ask you to create an identity which will be used for Blockchain transactions and storing tokens.

 This is a good opportunity to watch the video on their website or otherwise read how to use the extension.